TrainWeb.org Facebook Page

 Map: AA 1 K 10 Topographic Maps

 Amtrak 657 As seen from the station, two trains round the bend at MD 295.
-Prior to BWI, the PRR's Stoney Run Station (also written Stony Run) had been about a half mile south of here.
+Prior to BWI, PRR's Stoney Run Station (also written Stony Run) had been about a half mile south of here.

 For over 3 miles the line parallels Stoney Run out of the Patapsco Valley.
-Creekside land was easy for the B&P to acquire since that land was rarely suitable for housing or farming.
+Creekside land was easy for B&P to acquire since that land was rarely suitable for housing or farming.

 Amtrak 2036